-Hand out monologues randomly.
-Students should read the monologue multiple times and identify the feelings of the character.
+- Hand out poems randomly.
+Students should read the poem multiple times and identify the feelings of the author. - o Provide paper and pencil for students to write down their thoughts.

-- o Provide paper and pencil for students to write down their thoughts. - Allow students time to practice their monologues, connecting their own experiences to the emotions of the character. - If possible, create small groups that include one of each monologue so there is no competition within groups and students can experience different emotions throughout practice. - Remember that students should experiment using their voice, focusing on certain words, moving their bodies, and showing emotion on their face. - After students have practiced, have them perform their monologues to each other in small groups, making sure to separate groups far enough so the sounds don't overlap. - Additionally, students can write their own monologues! - Challenge students to write a few sentences about an important topic to them as New Yorkers. - o Create a list of topics for students to be inspired by. - Ex: Friendship, Bullying, Pollution, Community Gardens/Developments, Teamwork, Homelessness, Food, Cultures, Acceptance, Diversity, etc. - Students should pretend they are speaking to someone else as they write their monologues.
+- Depending on your class, students can perform the poem as their monologue and recite it.
+Students can also create their own monologue inspired by their poem, portraying themselves as another character or the author. - Allow students time to practice their monologues, connecting their own experiences to the emotions of the character. - If possible, create small groups that include one of each poem so there is no competition within groups and students can experience different emotions throughout practice. - Remember that students should experiment with annunciating certain words, using tone and timing, and moving their bodies to convey emotion. - After students have practiced, have them perform their monologues to each other in small groups, making sure to separate groups far enough so the sounds don't overlap. - Additionally, students can write their own monologues! - Challenge students to write a few sentences about another important topic to them as New Yorkers. - o Create a list of topics for students to be inspired by. - Ex: Friendship, Bullying, Pollution, Community Gardens/Developments, Teamwork, Homelessness, Food, Cultures, Acceptance, Diversity, etc. - Students should pretend they are speaking to someone else as they write their monologues.

-- Come together as a whole group, and allow willing students to perform their monologues. - o Try to encourage one performer per monologue included in the collection. - After monologues are complete, encourage students to ask questions to learn more about their classmates' performances.
+- Come together as a whole group, and allow willing students to perform their monologues. - Try to encourage one performer per monologue included in the collection. - After monologues are complete, encourage students to ask questions to learn more about their classmates' performances.
 Hold a group discussion.
-Question prompts: - o Whose performance did you enjoy?
+Question prompts: - Whose performance did you enjoy?
 Why? - What was challenging for you?
-Why?
+Why? - How do you think your initial poem reflects NYC?

-- During this lesson we were able to work independently and practice delivering monologues while connecting to familiar emotions we all experience! - In the next lesson, we will continue to use our actors' tools and work in small teams to perform short scenes together that are based in New York City!
+- During this lesson we were able to work independently and practice delivering monologues while connecting to familiar emotions we all experience! - In the next lesson, we will continue to use our actors' tools and collaborate in small teams to perform short scenes together that are based in New York City!

-- Below are simple questions and prompts that students will complete at the end of each day during their progression of this lesson. - Ask students one prompt to reflect on what they did today. - What is a question you have after today's theater class? - What is a challenge you faced today?
+- Below are simple questions and prompts that students will complete at the end of each day. - Ask students one prompt to reflect on what they did today. - What is a question you have after today's theater class?

+- What is a challenge you faced today?
 What is a triumph you faced today? - Use sketch paper.
-Draw the emotions your monologues' character felt.

-\circ Define what a monologue is.
+Draw the emotions your monologues' character felt. - Define what a monologue is.

-Specialist Notes: Include post lesson reflection and ideas for future planning lesson 2 Title: Who am I?
-Lesson Duration: 1-5 sessions
+Specialist Notes: Include post lesson reflection and ideas for future planning